Skip to main content

 Based on your configured environments, AI DevKit installs or updates files such as:

-• Agent skill files (for example .cursor/skills/, .claude/skills/, .agents/skills/ for Codex, and .agent/skills/ for Antigravity)
+• Agent skill files (for example .cursor/skills/, .claude/skills/, .github/skills/ for GitHub Copilot, .devin/skills/, and .agents/skills/ for Codex) refer Skills for more on skills

 • Other environment-specific templates defined by AI DevKit